 The incapacity of necessary attention

-Children suffering from immorality
+Children suffer from immortality

-Minimal brain damage and anti-school behavior
+Minimal brain damage and anti-school behaviour

-A question of neurology: The rise of medical treatment
+A question of neurology: the rise of medical treatment

-A one-sided story of ADHD?
+A one-sided story of ADHD

 A critical explanation of ADHD